 Races: 27.
 Wins 7.
 Champions Series Wins: 1.
 Prize money: £1,371,304

 If at first you don’t succeed, try and try again.
-Lightning Spear seemed likely to be remembered as a Champions Series “nearly horse” until finally gaining a hugely deserved Group 1 victory in the Qatar Sussex Stakes last summer.
+Lightning Spear seemed likely to be remembered as a Champions Series “nearly horse” until finally gaining a hugely deserved Group 1 victory in the Qatar Sussex Stakesrcwxstaccysqucrbfxfzubaqudrutabdyxfez last summer.

 The seven-year-old had been previously placed in six races at the highest level – all Champions Series races – but a victory at the top table had eluded him until it finally all came right at Goodwood under regular rider Oisin Murphy.

 He travelled typically well in the mile feature and quickened clear when invited to put his stamp on things.
 At the line, he had a length to spare over Expert Eye, the subsequent Breeders’ Cup Mile winner, and in an instant 15 previous defeats in Group 1 races were forgotten.

 His owners, Qatar Racing, must have despaired of him ever enjoying his day in the sun.

 On his return in 2018, he was pipped a short head by Rhododendron in the Al Shaqab Lockinge Stakes at Newbury – the pair clear – and then he finished a close third in the Queen Anne Stakes at Royal Ascot after trading at 1-7 in-running on Betfair.